AlibabaPAI/llumnix/docs/Prefill-decoding_Disaggregation.md

 python -m llumnix.entrypoints.vllm.api_server --host `hostname -i` --port $PORT --model $MODEL_PATH --worker-use-ray --trust-remote-code --max-model-len 4096 --config-file configs/vllm.yml --enable-pd-disagg --instance-type decode --initial-instances 1
 ```

-In this deployment model, `--instance-type` must be explicitly specified for every launch command, and `--initial-instances` will control how many instances of the corresponding type are launched.
-If only prefill instances exist and no decode instances are available, requests will hang in the prefill instances.
+In this deployment mode, `--instance-type` must be explicitly specified for every launch command, and `--initial-instances` will control how many instances of the corresponding type are launched.
+Notice that if only prefill instances exist and no decode instances are available, requests will hang in the prefill instances.

 ### Centralized Launch